Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Beam Training

-Different from the supervised learning that relies on the labeled training dataset, reinforcement learning (RL) enables an agent to learn how to take a good action on the environment aiming at getting the largest rewards from the environment.
+Different from the supervised learning that relies on the labeled training dataset, the RL does not need such kind of information and therefore is more flexible.
+Aiming at obtaining the largest rewards from the environment, an agent learns how to take a good action towards the environment through continuous exploration and exploitation.
 As a straightforward approach of RL, multi-armed bandit (MAB) can be applied for mmWave beam training.
 MAB addresses a sequential decision problem that an agent selects an arm with a trade-off between exploitation and exploration to maximize the expected reward.
-Each pair of transmit and receive beams can be regarded as an arm of the MAB model.
-Then the beam training can be formulated as the problem of finding a best arm, where various algorithms, e.g., upper confidence bound (UCB), can be applied \cite{M. Hashemi}.
-Compared to the MAB method, a more sophisticated method is to consider the beam training as a Markov decision process and employ deep Q-network that exploits the benefits of the RL and NN.
-The work on integrating the advanced RL methods for efficient beam training is currently on the road.
+Each pair of transmit and receive beam can be regarded as an arm of the MAB model.
+Then the beam training can be formulated as the problem of finding a best arm, which can be typically solved by upper confidence bound (UCB) algorithms.
+In~\cite{M_Hashemi}, the correlation and unimodality properties across beam training are exploited, which inspires the proposed unimodal beam alignment algorithm with the asymptotically optimal performance.
+In~\cite{VVaAccess2019}, the beam training is divided into two stages, including the beam pair selection stage and the beam refinement stage.
+In the first stage, coarse beam directions is identified by the proposed greedy UCB and risk-aware greedy UCB algorithms.
+In the second stage, a modified optimistic optimization algorithm further refines the results from the first stage.
+Considering the multipath propagation of mmWave channels, $M$ arms with $M$ largest UCBs instead of only one arm are selected at each time slot, where the transmission rate is iteratively updated according to the feedback~\cite{MChengICC2019}.

+In addition to the UCB algorithm, the Bayesian methods can also be used to solve the beam alignment problem based on the MAB model.
+The linear Thompson sampling can be integrated with sparse Bayesian learning and Kalman filters for smart exploration of feasible actions~\cite{MBBoothCL2019}.
+In~\cite{MHussainGLOBECOM2019}, a second-best preference policy is proposed to restrict the value function and select the beam pair with the current sub-optimal priority to achieve the best balance between exploitation and exploration.

+Besides the UCB and Bayesian algorithms, a fast machine learning method based on contextual information is proposed to use rough user location and aggregate the received data to learn and continuously adapt to the actual channel environment~\cite{GHSimACMTN2018}, while a hierarchical beam alignment method exploiting the inherent correlation among beams determines the optimal beam with accelerated BA process and reduced beam training overhead~\cite{WWuTWC2019}.

+Compared to the MAB model, it is more sophisticated to model the beam training as a Markov decision process, where Q-learning methods are typically employed.
+In~\cite{SKimICTC2020}, the estimation of beam steering angle is divided into two phases.
+In the first phase, Q-learning based beam tracking finds the optimal beam.
+In the second phase, several beams neighbouring the optimal beam found in the first phase are tested, where the tested beam pair with the largest received signal strength is then selected for the modified auxiliary-beam-pair-based angle estimation.
+In fact, the Q table in the Q-learning methods can be well approximated by the DNN, which is named as deep Q-network (DQN).
+In~\cite{JZhangGLOBECOM2019}, the DQN is used to learn the change of the mmWave communication channels and intelligently train the beams with a low overhead.